aayushmau5/projman/README.md

 # OR
 projman --new

-# Modify a already present project
+# Modify an already present project
 projman -m
 # OR
 projman --modify